The Grand Tour of New England

 Spend the day exploring Boston’s unique history and locale.
 Here are some ideas to get you started:

 - Take A Duck Tour.
 The "Ducks" are amphibious vehicles that are able to travel both in water and on land.
-Tours of the city by Duck offer a wonderful perspective of Boston and Cambridge: see the skyline from the Charles River and hear about the unique sights of the city from your Boston driver!
+Boston Duck Tours offer a wonderful perspective of Boston and Cambridge: see the skyline from the Charles River and hear about the unique sights of the city from your Boston driver!